 From a early age, Pablo showed an incredible passion about soundtrack music (both films and video games) and step by step he became in a great music lover specially interested for rock, jazz, metal and classical music.
-It was not until he was 19 years when he took his first electric guitar and began his music career.
-He took lessons of guitar and fundamentals of modern harmony with different experimented musician and joined with rock bands of various styles (folk, progressive, hard rock) where I got experience in live performances (even in radio and TV) and he participated as musician/composer in different publications.
-He is part of the melodic rock band with pirate theme “Mare Nostrum” at present.
+At the beguining of his trajectory, he took lessons of guitar and fundamentals of modern harmony with different experimented musician and joined with rock bands of various styles (folk, progressive, hard rock) where I got experience in live performances (even in radio and TV) and he participated as musician/composer in different publications.